Optimize Maps

 Options

 When MultiMap is present, the Options tab is available.
-It contains the options which will globally affect all MultiMap acquisitions.
+It contains the options that will affect all MultiMap acquisitions globally.

 • Automatically save and organize maps – Mapping routines will automatically save all acquired images at the end of acquisition using the Group Save options